gofynd/fdk-store/markdown/auth/internal_/type-aliases/type-alias.GetPlatformConfigParam.md

 > `optional` **name**: `string`

-- Name of the application, e.g. Fynd
+- Name of the application, e.g. Fynd.

 ## Defined In